Did you know most of our readers choose The Hartford for their professional and business insurance needs?

 During the 1st 2 years of your life insurance policy, your policy will include a clause called a “contestability period.”
 If you make a claim during this period, the insurance company will conduct a thorough investigation to determine if there was fraud or misrepresentation on your application.

 If they find that you were intentionally dishonest when you applied for coverage, you won’t receive a benefit.
-Your contestability period also usually limits payouts for men and women who take their own life.
+Your contestability period also usually limits payouts for people who take their own life.

 Safeguard Your Business

-Key person insurance isn’t only limited to major, international corporations.
-Nationwide insurance providers like Allstate and The Hartford also make this coverage available to small business owners.
+If you think this type of coverage is right for your business, look no further.
 To learn more about your coverage options, start by comparing a few quotes right here on Benzinga.